Place-Based Creative Problem-Solving for every place and every problem including climate!

 Teams are also encouraged to note regional/national proposals that are complementary to their global proposal.

-... create more collective value for the community, companies, education institutions, the city and the region and last but not least the CITIZENS who have (20 years after the Wall came down) have well deserved it to be part of the whole.
+... creating more value for the community, companies, education institutions, the city and the region and last but not least the CITIZENS by harnessing the existing collective intelligence.